 Considered by his peers to be among the finest board-certified plastic surgeons in the Pacific Northwest, Dr. Flugstad has helped many women achieve a better self-image and live healthier, more active lives through breast reduction surgery at his private, exclusive clinic in Denton.

-We offer each of our clients personalized care plans and you will be fully educated on what to expect in your Texas breast reduction procedure, recovery, risks, and results.
+We offer each of our clients personalized care plans and you will be fully educated on what to expect in your Plano breast reduction procedure, recovery, risks, and results.
 In many cases, breast reduction surgery is covered by insurance.
 Our administrative staff will be happy to help you determine eligibility with your insurance company.

 Before you are scheduled for surgery, you will meet with our surgeon for an in-person consultation.
 Our surgeon will measure and mark your breasts and describe how your vision for your breasts can be achieved with a customized Denton breast reduction surgery.